ksophiewill/uijpdv/README.md

 ## Use

 The data may be forked or otherwise duplicated with credit given to the Utah State Courts and the Utah Investigative Journalism Project.

+To use the files outside of GitHub, simply download the raw file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>